Tharid: Spread

 Tharid is not only widespread in the Arabian Peninsula, but also in North Africa, where it is known as trid; Turkey, where it is known as tirit; and even in Xinjiang, where it is known as terit.
 Multiple variations of the recipe were brought to Spain by the Arabs.
 The Moroccan rfissa is created by ladling a chicken and lentil stew on top of thin crepe-like flatbread (warqa) that has been cut into long thin pieces.
 In Syria, a similar dish named fatteh is a mix of roasted and minced flatbread with yogurt and cooked meat.
+In Egypt, it is pronounced fatta being roasted bread with meat, but also includes rice.
 In Indonesia, tharid is known via Malay cuisine, due to Arab influences on Malay culinary culture.

 The dish also spread into Portugal, where it evolved to be a bread soup with cilantro, garlic, and eggs known as açorda Alentejana.

 Consumption

 Dipping the bread into the broth and eating it with the meat is the simplest method of eating tharid.
 Another variation involves stacking the bread and the meat in several layers.

 It is a common Ramadan dish.